Machynlleth: Tourism and other economic activities

 Tourism is the primary employment sector with a range of activity based attractions (for example several mountain biking trails) as well as the visitor centre at the Centre for Alternative Technology.
 Agriculture continues to play a significant part in the make-up of the town and surrounding area.

 The town has a market on Wednesdays which includes traditional Welsh, Spanish and French food stalls.

+In March 2026 Machynlleth submitted a bid to be named as the first UK Town of Culture.

+In May 2026 Led Zeppelin frontman Robert Plant backed Machynlleth's bid to become the UK Town of Culture.

 The town has hosted the Machynlleth Comedy Festival annually since May 2010, featuring comedians such as Jon Richardson, Pappy's, Josie Long, Stewart Lee and Richard Herring.
 The festival dominates the town for a weekend, with events running over three days in nine venues.

 Machynlleth lies on Glyndŵr's Way and the Dyfi Valley Way, two long-distance footpaths.

 MoMA Wales

 Machynlleth is the home of the Museum of Modern Art (MoMA), Wales.
 It originated in 1986 as Y Tabernacl, a centre of performing arts in an old chapel, a private initiative by former journalist Andrew Lambert.
 In 1994 this was expanded with a new complex of art galleries, a recording studio and a language laboratory.
 Lambert had previously tried to convert the town's old railway station into a hotel and museum, employing international architect Richard Rogers.

 MoMA Wales hosts the annual Machynlleth Festival, as well as its own annual open exhibition of art.